Tsukimichi: Moonlit Fantasy

-Tsukimichi: Moonlit Fantasy (月が導く異世界道中, Tsuki ga Michibiku Isekai Dōchū) is a Japanese fantasy light novel series written by Kei Azumi and illustrated by Mitsuaki Matsumoto.
+Tsukimichi: Moonlit Fantasy (月が導く異世界道中, Tsuki ga Michibiku Isekai Dōchū) is a Japanese light novel series written by Kei Azumi and illustrated by Mitsuaki Matsumoto.
 It began serialization online in 2012 on the user-generated novel publishing website Shōsetsuka ni Narō, and it moved to the AlphaPolis website in 2016.
 It was also later acquired by AlphaPolis, who have published the series since May 2013.
+Hanashi Media has licensed the light novel for an English release.
 A manga adaptation with art by Kotora Kino has been serialized online via AlphaPolis' manga website since 2015.
-An anime television series adaptation by C2C aired from July to September 2021.
-A second season has been announced.
+The manga is published digitally in English through Alpha Manga.
+An anime television series adaptation produced by C2C aired from July to September 2021.
+A second season by J.C.Staff aired from January to June 2024.
+A third season has been announced.

+Plot

+High school student Makoto Misumi is an average boy in every aspect, though his sisters are high-spirited and good-looking.
+Behind this his parents are from a fantasy world and have eloped to Earth for various reasons.
+Partly due to a contract agreed upon by a goddess, Makoto is to be sent to the world of Elysion to serve as the Hero.
+Unfortunately, it is not the usual case that Makoto always imagined.
+The Goddess has a vain beauty preference and deems Makoto to be "ugly," revoking his hero title, forbidding him to interact with other humans, and he is thrown off the edge of the world.
+Makoto is thankfully saved by Tsukuyomi, and he is gifted with great power so he will live a free life.
+In contrast to the Goddess' ideals, Makoto meets various demi-humans and mythical beings who become captivated by him and join in on building a new civilization where all of them can peacefully coexist.
+Another problem is Makoto's aura becomes too powerful and unstable for his yearning desire to enter human society.
+His new companions are willing to help him in any way they can to reform society's views.